bowmanjd/pscargastalk/slides/slides.md

 ---

-## Use case #2
+## Yes, it will run on your machine

+- Powershell is not just for Windows
+- Write in modern Powershell whenever possible, for maximum flexibility
-- You want to share a shell script and trust that it will work on a variety of platforms, even Windows
+- You can share a shell script and trust that it will work on a variety of platforms
-- Maybe you write a bash script _and_ a Powershell script...
-- Or if all your friends already have Powershell or can install it easily...
+- Powershell is easy to install on Mac and Linux
+- Do note that Powershell 5 and Powershell 7 are different, slightly

 <!--

-I often find myself in a software shop where I am the lone Linux person.
-So, if I am surrounded by Mac people, and I want to share a script, I will make sure it works in zsh, or whatever runtimes I can count on, such as Python or Node.

-If surrounded by Windows people, powershell is a great choice.
-They can just run it.
-And I can still develop it on my OS of choice.
 I often write a Powershell script on Linux and share it with Windows users.
+Works fine.

+If surrounded by Windows like we are here, powershell is a great choice.
+You can just run it.
+But your script will likely work elsewhere, too.

 -->